GitLab¶

 https://git.ligo.org/computing/guide/

-where computing is the top-level group, packaging is the subgroup name, and metapcakages is the project name.
-It's GitLab Pages site is hosted at
+is the project name.
+It's GitLab Pages site is hosted at -

 GitLab Pages are public by default